-The Class A Share shall be distributed pro rata among Partners holding Class A Units on the Partnership Record Date for the Distribution Period in accordance with the number of Class A Units held by each Partner on such Partnership Record Date; provided that, in no event may a Partner receive a distribution of Available Cash with respect to a Class A Unit if a Partner is entitled to receive a distribution with respect to a Share for which such Class A Unit has been redeemed or exchanged.
-The Class B Share shall be distributed pro rata among the Partners holding Class B Units on the Partnership Record Date for the Distribution Period in accordance with the number of Class B Units held by each Partner on such Partnership Record Date.
-In no event shall any Class B Units be entitled to receive any distribution of Available Cash for any Distribution Period ending prior to the date on which such Class B Units are issued.
+The Class A Share shall be distributed pro rata among Partners holding Class A Units on the Partnership Record Date for the Distribution Period in accordance with the number of Class A Units held by each Partner on such Partnership Record Date; provided that, in no event may a Partner receive a distribution of Available Cash with respect to a Class A Unit if a Partner is entitled to receive a distribution with respect to a Class A Unit if a Partner is entitled to receive a distribution with espect to a Class A Unit if a Partner is entitled to receive a distribution with espect to a Class A Unit if a Partner is entitled to receive a distribution of Available Cash with respect to a Class A Unit if a Partner is entitled to receive a distribution with espect to a Share for which such Class B Units held by each Partner on such Partnership Record Date for the Distribution Period in accordance with the number of Class B Units held by each Partner on such Partnership Record Date.
+In no event shall any Class B Units he entitled to receive and distribution of Available Cash for any Distribution Period ending prior to the date on which such Class B Units are issued.

 D. Distributions When Class B Units Have Been Issued on Different Dates.
 If Class B Units which have been issued on different dates are outstanding on the Partnership Record Date for any Distribution Period, then the Class B Units issued on each particular date shall be treated as a separate series of Units for purposes of making the allocation of Available Cash for such Distribution Period among the holders of Units (and the formula for making such allocation, and the definitions of variables used therein, shall be modified accordingly).
-Thus, for example, if two series of Class B Units are outstanding on the Partnership Record Date for any Distribution Period, the allocation formula for each series, "Series B 1" and "Series B2" would be as follows:
+Thus, for example, if two series of Class B Units are outstanding on the Partnership Record Date for any Distribution formula for each series, "Series B1" and "Series B2" would be as follows:

-(1) Series $B_1$ shall receive that portion of the Available Cash determined by multiplying the amount of Available Cash by the following fraction:
+(1) Series B_1 shall receive that portion of the Available Cash determined by multiplying the amount of Available Cash by the following fraction:

-$\mathbf{B}1 \mathbf{x} \mathbf{X}1$
+$\mathbf{B}1 \ge \mathbf{X}1$

-$(A x Y) + (B_1 x X_1) + (B_2 x X_2)$
+$(A \times Y)+(B_1 \times X_1)+(B_2 \times X_2)$